gambitproject/gambit/doc/pygambit.rst

 New user tutorials
 ------------------

-Tutorials **1-3** assume no prior knowledge of Game Theory or the PyGambit API and provide detailed explanations of the concepts and code.
+These tutorials assume no prior knowledge of Game Theory or the PyGambit API and provide detailed explanations of the concepts and code.
+They are numbered in the order they should be read.

 .. toctree::
    :maxdepth: 2